ivanrad10/DeGarden-Programs/README.md

 ## 📜 Deployment

-This program uses the following program ID:
+This program is deployed to Devnet.
+It uses the following program ID: J8vn4oXKvsJyyRPcEscXcPkdpcEz4EoPhjM7ebVcvhqi